Molecular entanglement as a signature of the Unruh effect

+\emph{Relaxation time}.
+Besides the degree of entanglement, another important factor for experimental detection is the timescale for the quantum system to reach the steady state, i.e., the relaxation time.
+When $\Omega>\omega_{0}$ and $R\omega_{0}\ll1$, i.e., when the steady-state entanglement exists, an approximate expression of the relaxation time can be obtained by analyzing the poles of the Laplace-transformed density matrix $\widetilde{\rho}(z)$ as \bea t_{\rm re}\sim\frac{1}{|d|^2R^2 \Omega^5}, \eea where $d=\langle1|D_{z}|0\rangle$ is the element of the transition dipole moment matrix.
+See Sec.~IV of the supplemental material~\cite{Supplemental} for the derivation of the approximated relaxation time.

-\emph{Experimental setup}.---In the following, we propose an experimental setup to detect the circular Unruh effect by measuring the asymptotic entanglement of a pair of rotating atoms.
-Before we proceed, let us note that the following three conditions must be satisfied: (\emph{1}) A small enough radius, i.e., $R\omega_0\ll1$; (\emph{2}) a large enough angular velocity, i.e., $\Omega/\omega_0>1$; (\emph{3}) an realistic relaxation time $t_{\rm re}$, i.e., the time required for the atomic system to attain asymptotic entanglement.
-The first two conditions ensure that the asymptotic entanglement exists, while the third one ensures that its detection is experimentally feasible.
+\emph{Experimental feasibility}.
+In the following, we propose detecting the steady-state entanglement induced by centripetal acceleration with the state-of-the-art technologies in optomechanics.
+Here, let us note that the following three requirements must be fulfilled: (1) a rotation angular frequency larger than the transition frequency of the two-level system, i.e., $\Omega/\omega_0>1$; (2) an orbital radius much smaller than the transition wavelength, i.e., $R\omega_0\ll1$; and (3) a reasonable relaxation time $t_{\rm re}$, i.e., the time required for the quantum system to attain steady-state entanglement.
+The first two conditions ensure the existence of steady-state entanglement, while the third condition ensures that the detection is feasible.

-First, the radius of the orbit $R$ should be small.
-Here let us note that, for hydrogen atoms, the typical wavelength in the Lyman series is $\sim 10^{2}$ nm, so $R\omega_0\ll1$ can be satisfied since the wavelength is $\sim 10^2$ times the size of the atoms characterized by the Bohr radius.
-Moreover, the transition wavelengths in other series are longer.
-Therefore, the first condition $R\omega_0\ll1$, i.e., the orbit radius $R$ is much smaller than the transition wavelength of the atoms $\omega_0^{-1}$ can in general be satisfied.

-Second, the angular velocity of rotation $\Omega$ should be as high as possible.
-Recently, there have been efforts to achieve hyperfast rotation in an optically levitated nanoparticle system \cite{Reimann2018,Li2018,Zhang2021}.
-In these experiments, a nanoparticle is trapped by an optical gradient force, and rotated by transferring the spin angular momentum of light to the particle mechanical angular momentum.
-The record rotation frequency now is about $\Omega\approx 6$ GHz for asymmetric nanoparticles with the measured average diameter being $2R=190$ nm \cite{Zhang2021}.
-The second condition $\Omega/\omega_0>1$, i.e., the angular velocity $\Omega$ is greater than the energy level spacing of the atoms $\omega_0$ can be realized by considering hydrogen atoms with appropriate principal and angular quantum numbers $n$ and $l$.
-For example, when $n=5$, the energy level spacing between $l=4$ and $l=3$ is $\omega_0 \sim 0.4$ GHz.
-The energy level spacing will be smaller when states with higher principal quantum numbers $n$ are considered.
-Therefore, the second condition $\Omega/\omega_0>1$ can also be satisfied in general.